Aitslab/BioNLP/olof_vilhelm/README.md

 Now in the last (2019-06-10) iteration it uses abstracts from PubMed, but in a docria file with protein/gene/lysosome/cell-death term matches added onto it by Anna Palmqvist Sjövall & Eric Holmström.
 It generates an output file intended for use by Hannes Berntsson.

 There is also a slightly modified version of `spacynlp.py` called `final_test_predict_bioinfer.py`, which was used to generate test data, i.e. the results in `test_results/final_test_results.txt`.
 It's been modified to read the binarized BioInfer corpus, and also bypasses the matching for protein/gene/lysosome/cell-death terms from Anna & Eric.
 This allowed us to evaluate the performance of our algorithm independently.
+Top-level analysis of the test data is visible in `test_results/final_test_results_analysis.txt`.

 ## Dependencies